alexey-bachmanov/not-evil-list/README.md

 Under construction...

-This is a cool little application showcasing, and allowing a detailed search of Philadelphia's lawful-good businesses.
+This is a full-stack application showcasing and allowing a detailed search of Philadelphia's lawful-good businesses.
 Find the next business you feel good about supporting.

 ## Technologies used